Ottawa police board approves contract with community equity council members | CBC News

 Ottawa police board approves contract with community equity council members

-This is the consulting firm second public contract with ties to the police force
+This is the consulting firm's second public contract with ties to the police force

 The Ottawa Police Services Board has approved a controversial contract with volunteer members of the city force's own community equity council (CEC) — heralding it as the first community engagement process for the board that will be facilitated by racialized leaders.